 Potassium plays a key role in balancing levels of sodium and other important minerals that are linked to high blood pressure.

-Richard D. Moore, MD, PhD, has studied the potassium-hypertension connection for many years and is a leading expert on the subject.
-In his excellent book, The High Blood Pressure Solution: Natural Prevention and Cure with the K Factor ("K" is the chemical symbol for potassium), Dr. Moore demonstrates how eating according to the "K Factor"—defined as a sodium-to-potassium ratio of at least one to four—can protect against hypertension, crippling strokes and premature death.
+Richard D. Moore, M.D., Ph.D., has studied the potassium-hypertension connection for many years and is a leading expert on the subject.
+In his excellent book, The High Blood Pressure Solution: Natural Prevention and Cure with the K Factor ("K" is the chemical symbol for potassium), Dr. Moore demonstrates how eating according to the "K Factor"—defined as a sodium-to-potassium ratio of at least 1 to 4—can protect against hypertension, crippling strokes and premature death.

 Eating foods high in potassium and low in sodium can also help prevent kidney disease and heart problems caused by hypertension.
-Furthermore, this diet reduces risk of stroke and premature death—even if blood pressure doesn’t fall.
+Furthermore, potassium benefits your health by reducing risk of stroke and premature death—even if blood pressure doesn’t fall.

 In a 1998 study conducted by Dr. Alberto Ascherio at Harvard Medical School, 43,738 men, aged 40 to 75, were followed for eight years, during which time there were 328 documented strokes in the group.
 Dr. Ascherio and his colleagues found that the men with hypertension were 2.8 times as likely to have a stroke as those with normal blood pressure—an expected finding.